-After all connections have been made, push the power switch in, to the on position.
-After powering on, the router performs a self-test.
+After all connections have been made, press the power-switch in to turn the device on.
+After power on, the router performs a self-test.
 Wait for a few seconds until the test is finished, then the router will be ready to operate.